 (No ratings)

 Dr. Tarek Hamad Soliman Salman, MD is a pediatrician in Fort Worth, TX specializing in general pediatrics and pediatric critical care.
-He graduated from Ohio State University College of Medicine in 2009 and has 15 years of experience.
-Dr. Tarek Hamad Soliman Salman, MD is affiliated with Cook Children's Medical Center, Cook Children's and Cook Children's Physician Network.
+He graduated from Ain Shams University Faculty of Medicine.
+Dr. Tarek Hamad Soliman Salman, MD is affiliated with Baylor College of Medicine, Cook Children's and CHRISTUS Health.

 Heart Problems